Wacom-Developer/signature-sdk-js/sigCaptDialog/README.md

 ### STU Capture Dialog

-When capturing data from STU device, apart from the below options there are some device specific ones.
+When capturing data from an STU device, apart from the above options, there are some device specific ones.

-* **encrypt**: Boolean indicating if the comunication with the STU Tablet should be encrypted.
-By deafult is true.
+* **encrypt**: Boolean indicating if the communication with the STU Tablet should be encrypted.
+By default this is true.
-* **sizeMode**: Indicates how the size of the dialog shoul be, the possible values are:
+* **sizeMode**: Indicates what the size of the dialog should be.
+The possible values are:
     * **fixed**: It takes the passed width and height.
-	* **fit**: It takes the size of the parent with attached to a div.
+	* **fit**: It takes the size of the parent when attached to a div.
-	* **strech**: It ajust to one passed dimension, width or height and adjus the other in proportion.
+	* **stretch**: It adjusts to one passed dimension, width or height and adjusts the other in proportion.
 	* **stu**: It takes the device dimensions.